szl0144/stock-data-analysis-agent/README.md

 ![Data Science Team](/img/ai_data_science_team.jpg)

-### Coming Soon: Multi-Agents
+### NEW: Multi-Agents

-This is the internals of the Business Intelligence SQL Agent I'm working on:
+This is the internals of the SQL Data Analyst Agent that connects to SQL databases to pull data into the data science environment.
+It creates pipelines to automate data extraction, performs Joins, Aggregations, and other SQL Query operations.
+And it includes a Data Visualization Agent that creates visualizations to help you understand your data.:

 ![Business Intelligence SQL Agent](/img/multi_agent_sql_data_visualization.jpg)

-### ...And after that, the Multi-Agent Data Science Apps
+### Coming Soon: Data Science Apps

 This is a top secret project I'm working on.
 It's a multi-agent data science app that performs time series forecasting.